gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

-﻿Title: WebGL Shaders and GLSL
+Title: WebGL Shaders and GLSL
 Description: What's a shader and what's GLSL
+Category: fundamentals
+TOC: WebGL Shaders and GLSL

 This is a continuation from [WebGL Fundamentals](webgl-fundamentals.html).
 If you haven't read about how WebGL works you might want to [read this first](webgl-how-it-works.html).